RIMS-Code/RIMSSchemeDrawer/INSTALLATION.md

 ## Compilation: TL;DR

-You must have python3.5 or 3.6 installed.
-Create a virtual environment and activate it with:
+This package should work with python 3.7+.

 	python -m venv venv
 	source venv/bin/activate

 or via conda:

-	conda create -n schemedrawer python=3.6
+	conda create -n schemedrawer python=3.8
 	conda activate schemedrawer

 Install dependencies:

 	pip install -r requirements.txt

-Freeze and create installer
+Freeze and create installer (note that you must have `fbs pro` for this to run smootly)

 	fbs freeze
 	fbs installer